Kiruse/apophis-sdk/docs/integration.md

-# Crypto-Me Integrations
+# Apophis SDK Integrations
 We distinguish between two types of integrations:

 1. **Wallet Integrations**
 2. **Frontend Integrations**

-You are free to contribute your integrations as Pull Requests to this repository for publishing in the same `@crypto-me` npm namespace, or to simply publish them on your own.
+You are free to contribute your integrations as Pull Requests to this repository for publishing in the same `@apophis-sdk` npm namespace, or to simply publish them on your own.

 # Wallet Integrations
 See the [Keplr Integration](../packages/keplr-signer/README.md) for a reference implementation.